-Nevada Medicaid & An Estate
+Nevada Medicaid claims Against an Estate

-Nevada Medicaid must be notified every time an estate is opened in Nevada and it has the right to get paid back whatever it has paid for the Decedent’s care.
-To make matters worse, health care providers have a year to bill Nevada Medicaid so while Nevada Medicaid’s lien might be small at the time the estate is opened, it could be larger by the time the estate is ready for distribution.
+Practice Tip: Further complicating things, health care providers have a year to bill Nevada Medicaid so while Nevada Medicaid’s lien might be small at the time the estate is opened, it could be larger by the time the estate is ready for distribution.

 Fortunately, Nevada Medicaid will settle their claim for full payment at any time in the probate process and once they settle, they will not hold the estate liable for future bills that come and Nevada Medicaid has to pay.
 In some cases family members are financially able to pay-off Nevada Medicaid for what it owed at the time the Decedent dies (or shortly thereafter) and then don’t have to worry about later bills coming in to increase the claim of Nevada Medicaid.
 This is just one of many examples in the probate process in which, if the family is able, a payment made at the beginning of the probate process can reduce the ultimate liability of the estate.

-Additional Practice Tip: When a probate petition is filed, Nevada Medicaid must be sent a copy of the first page of the petition, a copy of the death certificate, and notice of the hearing on the petition.
+Practice Tip: When a probate petition is filed, Nevada Medicaid must be sent a copy of the first page of the petition, a copy of the death certificate, and notice of the hearing on the petition.
 If the death certificate shows that the Decedent died widowed, the Nevada Medicaid staff will follow up with a request for information on the first to die spouse so it is helpful to provide that information to Nevada Medicaid when first mailing them the documents above.

 Nevada Medicaid Is Different Than Medicare